 This is Gravity

-- Advising on a £500m multi-phase, mixed-use development for international developer Far East Consortium in Canary Wharf.
+- Advising Far East Consortium on a £470m multi-phase, mixed-use development in Canary Wharf.

 - Advising Eelam Properties on a £1bn proposed redevelopment of their Kings Cross site, Belgrove House.